 Due to licensing reasons Fleio needs to be connected to internet via a fixed public IP address.

-Fleio should also work with Stein, Rocky, Queens, Pike, Ocata, Newton and Mitaka, but we are no longer testing these releases.
+Fleio should also work with Stein, Rocky, Queens and Pike, but we are no longer testing Fleio with these releases.

 Kolla Ansible on Ubuntu and on CentOS

 Red Hat Enterprise Linux / Centos with RDO

 But Fleio should work with most OpenStack distributions.
 We’re using the standard OpenStack API and the internal RabbitMQ OpenStack message queue.

 In our experience, Fleio does not work with Juju deployment of OpenStack due to a bug in Keystone policy file.
 Fleio sync will fail if the following commands fail when using the CLI with the same credentials as in Fleio: